ENCODE-DCC/atac-seq-pipeline/README.md

 To run it on an HPC (e.g. Stanford Sherlock and SCG).
 See details at [Caper's README](https://github.com/ENCODE-DCC/caper/blob/master/README.md#how-to-run-it-on-slurm-cluster).

 ## Input JSON file

+Always use absolute paths in an input JSON.

 [Input JSON file specification](docs/input.md)